IsabellaRocha/Shell/README.md

-      Inputs: char * line -> The input string which we are parsing over char * delimiter -> The string of characters we are looking for in line Every time a delimiter is found in line, a new token is created and added to the array of arguments This function returns an arry of arguments
+      Inputs: char * line -> The input string which we are parsing over char * delimiter -> The string of characters we are looking for in line Every time a delimiter is found in line, a new token is created and added to the array of arguments This function returns an array of arguments

     char * removeSpace()
       Inputs: char * line -> The input string in which we are removing the spaces from